-Cowboy Bebop: Knockin on Heaven's Doornote is a 2001 anime film based off the popular show of the same name.
+Cowboy Bebop: Knockin on Heaven's Doornote is a 2001 anime sci-fi film based off the popular show of the same name.
 It serves as a Interquel to the series, as the events of the film take place chronologically between episodes 22 and 23 of the show.
-It was directed by Shinichiro Watanabe, written by Keiko Nobumoto and was released on September 1, 2001.
+It was directed by Shinichiro Watanabe with assistance from Hiroyuki Okiura (A Letter to Momo) and Tensai Okamura (Darker Than Black), with the screenplay written by Keiko Nobumoto, who also wrote and co-wrote 11 episodes of the main series, and was released on September 1, 2001.

 The film also stars Ai Kobayashi as Elektra Ovilo, Renji Ishibashi as Rengie and Mickey Curtis as Rashid.

 The dub of the film was released in theaters for a limited run in 2003 before going to DVD.

 Cowboy Bebop: Knockin on Heaven's Door contains the following movie-exclusive tropes:

 - Action Prologue: The movie begins on an unrelated bit with Spike and Jet trying to catch a group of low-level thugs at a convenience store.

 - All Just a Dream: Or Was It in that the film may or may not be just a dream: it starts with Spike falling asleep and ends with him waking up.
 There's also a bit in the middle where Spike has a vision of Jet, and judging by the layout of the ship, Spike would be lying in the exact same spot where we see him in the beginning and end.